-Beth maintains a studio practice in Philadelphia and a blog about art, activism and anthropology with her long-term collaborator Laurian Bowles.
-Recently, they were awarded a Leeway Art and Change grant in support of their ongoing public archive work in Philadelphia.
-She is a painter, printer and book-maker and has exhibited art in numerous places including Philadelphia Museum of Art, Pyramid Atlantic Art Center, Delaware Center for Contemporary Arts, Abecedarian Gallery, Fox Gallery, the Athenaeum of Philadelphia and Woman Made Gallery.
+I maintain an art practice in Philadelphia and a blog about visual anthropology with my long-term collaborator Laurian Bowles.
+Recently, we were awarded a Leeway Art and Change grant in support of our ongoing public archive work about social movements.
+I am a painter, printer and book-maker and have exhibited art in numerous places including Philadelphia Museum of Art, Pyramid Atlantic Art Center, Delaware Center for Contemporary Arts, Abecedarian Gallery, Fox Gallery, the Athenaeum of Philadelphia and Woman Made Gallery.
 I am a former resident of the 40th St AIR studio program in West Philadelphia and continue to teach art workshops in various community settings.
 Most recently, Ethnologica created an art and storytelling workshop through an Ecotopian Toolkit award from UPenn for participants to explore fears and future imaginings about local rivers.
 I am now at work on a new (watercolor) project about heat, fever, miasma and rising seas.

-In recent years, her art practice has taken the form of collaboration with socially engaged public art projects such Playgrounds for Useful Knowledge—a multi-year initiative of Cohabitation Strategies and the Mural Arts Project—and a residency at Philadelphia’s Hatfield House with Amber Art and Design and the Fairmount Park Conservancy.
-Through ethnography, she collects oral histories and community perspectives to inform policy and program development and to ensure that urban reinvestment initiatives consider local perspectives.
-She collaborates with other artists and cultural workers to curate exhibits, festivals, installations, workshops and other public events.
+In recent years, my art has also taken the form of collaboration with large scale social practice projects such Playgrounds for Useful Knowledge—a multi-year initiative of Cohabitation Strategies and the Mural Arts Project—and a residency at Philadelphia’s Hatfield House with Amber Art and Design and the Fairmount Park Conservancy.
+Through ethnography and asset mapping, I collect oral histories and community perspectives to inform policy and program development and to ensure that urban reinvestment initiatives consider local perspectives.
+I collaborate with other artists and cultural workers to curate exhibits, festivals, installations, workshops and other public events.
 I am currently working with Blast Theory from the UK and the Mutter Museum to coordinate community engagement efforts for their upcoming exhibit and parade commemorating the 1918 flu pandemic.

-A former Woodrow Wilson fellow, Beth earned a PhD in cultural anthropology from Temple University with a dissertation that examined the relationship between Indigenous human rights movements and gender violence within the context of neoliberal development.
-Other past projects include researching ways that women survivors of violence negotiate social welfare systems, and the gendered impact of health reform in Belize, Central America.
+A former Woodrow Wilson fellow, I earned a PhD in cultural anthropology from Temple University with a dissertation that examined the relationship between Indigenous human rights movements and gender violence within the context of neoliberal development.
+Other past projects include researching ways that women survivors of violence negotiate social welfare systems, and the gendered and racialized impacts of health reform in Belize, Central America.
 Recent publications include an analysis of health disparities in western Belize in Medical Anthropology Quarterly, a reflection of how ethnography can best contribute to large-scaled socially engaged art projects in Anthropology Now and an exploration of Zoe Strauss’s photography and the relationships between violence, affect and exhibition practices in Photography and Culture.
 I have held full-time faculty appointments at American University and Bryn Mawr College and have also taught courses at Temple University, Tyler School of Art and Moore College of Art and Design.